 When you go hiking, you probably won’t pack everything that the tent came with, so it’s more accurate to go off of the trail weight, which is the cumulative weight of all of the tent components necessary for setup.

 Lastly, the lightest weight option is the Fast Fly Weight.
-This is the weight you’ll end up if you strip your tent back to just a few bear bones items (rain fly, poles, stakes) and add an additional footprint.
-The Fast Fly setup is pretty similar to a tent tarp setup, where you eliminate the mesh part of the Fly Creek Tent for this setup.
+This is the weight you’ll end up with if you strip your tent back to just a few bear bones items (rain fly, poles, stakes) and add an additional footprint.
+The Fast Fly setup is pretty similar to a tent tarp setup, where you eliminate the main mesh part of the Fly Creek Tent.
 Essentially, don’t count on your tent weight going this low, unless you’re comfortable leaving the main element of your tent behind.

 What Makes a Tent Ultralight?

 To be considered an ultralight tent, a 1 person tent usually needs to weight around 2 lbs or less, and a 2 person tent needs to weigh 3 lbs or less.
 So, given that rule of thumb, the 2 person Fly Creek Platinum stands firmly within the low end of that range.